READING: SYSTEMS THINKING

 Like a type of reasoning pill, these are the sorts of questions that push people to develop their thinking about the field--and fully understand an idea or topic or skill.
 “You don’t just want to be memorizing a whole bunch of stuff,” Richland told me.
 "To learn effectively, people should be finding causes, finding analogues, finding differences.”

 Richland developed her theory based on academic fields like physics and math, and after speaking with her, I was intrigued.
 So I thought I’d see if her argument extended to something a little less scholarly and signed up for a class on, yes, wine.
 There are, of course, a number of ways for people to hone their viniculture skills.
-Someone could globetrot though vineyards or attend workshop or even just ample a lot of wine.
+Someone could globetrot though vineyards or attend workshop or even just sample a lot of wine.